cms-analysis/flashggFinalFit/Datacard/README.md

 # Datacard Script
-This is where the datacard for use in the combone script later..
+This is where the datacard for use in the `combine` tool  later..

 ## Datacard workflow